iSchomer/Dualfoil_Storage_Device/README.md

 # Dualfoil Battery Simulation Device
-See [Cap from the ORNL-CEES team](https://github.com/ORNL-CEES/Cap "Github - ORNL-CEES/Cap") for the bigger picture
+See [Cap from the ORNL-CEES team](https://github.com/ORNL-CEES/Cap "Github - ORNL-CEES/Cap") for the bigger picture.

 ## Included in this repository ...
  +  a quick guide to understanding Dualfoil5